What is a Composite Door?

-Composite (Meaning made up of various parts especially of a synthetic building material) doors can be made from Aluminium, uPVC or Fibreglass.
-The most common, and attractive, of these types of door are those made of fibreglass.
-Fibreglass is a very strong material also known as GRP or Glass reinforced plastic where plastic is reinforced by very strong strands, or fibres, of glass.
-The result is an extremely strong door with several advantages over a wooden door.
+Fibreglass is a very strong material also known as GRP or Glass Reinforced Plastic where plastic is reinforced by very strong strands, or fibres, of glass.
+The result is an extremely strong door with several advantages over other types of door.

-- A Composite door will show wood grain and the beautiful effects of wood without any of the defects like knots and shakes
+- A Composite door will show wood grain and the beautiful effects of wood without any of the defects like knots, splits and shakes

 - Composite doors will not dry out and crack, twist or bow in adverse conditions